jnozzi/cocoadev.com/markdown/NSTextViewSetHidden.md

 Hi there,

-I'm trying to set a General/NSTextView's setHidden status.
+I'm trying to set a NSTextView's setHidden status.
 The only sure-fire way I can get it to hide is to set it from Interface Builder (but then I can't seem to set it to display when I want to so setHidden: NO doesn't make it appear).
 I've tried setHidden: YES in the awakeFromNib area but that doesn't do it either.
 I've added setNeedsDisplay:YES and that doesn't seem to change it either.
 Suggestions?

 ----
 send -setNeedsDisplay:YES to the hidden view's superview when the view his hidden or unhidden.

 [someView setHidden:YES];
-General/someView superview] setNeedsDisplay:YES];
+someView superview] setNeedsDisplay:YES];

 And please don't abuse this view hiding feature.
 As a general rule, user interface elements should not appear and disappear without using an established GUI convention like tab views...